 - 1. Taking into account the local circumstance, draft the ASO communication strategy on the basis of (as detailed in the previous paragraphs): - a.
 A staged model, in which per stage the provided information or message varies; - b.
 Targeted at different groups of the population, and; - c.
 Applying a mix of communication tools, differentiating the tools per target group and stage/message. - 2.
 Special communication care should be given to landlords, managing multiple dwelling units or shared aerials as they can be responsible for a large share of the affect viewers.
 In some African countries this also might prove to be the case; - 3.
 Although not on the top of the communication tool mix in Europe, radio might be more important in some countries in Africa.
 This might especially be relevant in those countries were television penetration is still relatively low.
-ASO messages on the radio, could help to get people interested in DTTB television (with its additional services), which might boost the 'Information Society' objectives some governments might have; - 4.
-From a communication's point of view, don't start the ASO process without the collaboration of the Public Broadcaster if there is a low penetration of other communication tools like the Internet and printed media.
-In such a situation the PBS channels might be the only way to reach the affected viewers.
-This situation might apply for some countries in Africa.
+ASO messages on the radio, could help to get people interested in DTTB television (with its additional services), which might boost the 'Information Society' objectives some Governments might have;

-224 In addition, in case of a pay-tv offer on the DTTB platform, the sales commission for the subscription might provide incentive for retailers to invest in proper information.
+In addition, in case of a pay-tv offer on the DTTB platform, the sales commission for the subscription might provide incentive for retailers to invest in proper information.